 Benefits of Layer 3 in Blockchain Layers

-Layer 3 delivers significant benefits by connecting blockchain infrastructure with practical applications.
-These advantages highlight the importance of the application layer in the blockchain ecosystem:
+Layer 3 delivers meaningful advantages by connecting blockchain infrastructure with practical, usable applications.
+These benefits show why the application layer matters so much to the broader ecosystem.

 - User-Friendly Interfaces: Applications simplify blockchain interactions, making them accessible to non-technical users.